delatbabel/elocryptfive/README.md

     $encryptedEmail = $user->encryptedAttribute(Input::get("email"));
 ```

+## Encryption and Searching

+You will not be able to search on encrypted data, because it is encrypted.
+Comparing encrypted values
+would require a fixed IV which introduces security issues.

+If you need to search on data then either:

+* Leave it unencrypted, or
+* Hash the data and search on the hash instead of the encrypted value.
+Use a well known hash algorithm
+  such as SHA256.

+You could store both a hashed and an encrypted value, use the hashed value for searching and retrieve
+the encrypted value for other uses.

 ## Encryption and Authentication

+The same problem with searching applies for authentication because authentication requires a user search.

 If you have an authentication table where you encrypt the user data including the login data (for example the email),
 this will prevent Auth::attempt from working.
 For example this code will not work: